-Golden Ravioli is Perth’s premier purveyor of fresh pasta, proudly owned and operated by the Lenzarini family for over 50 years.
-Launched in 1964 by the Lenzarini brothers in response to Perth’s growing love affair with fresh and authentic pasta, the family continue to craft its distinctive high-quality products with passion and tradition.
+Golden Ravioli is Perth’s premier purveyor of fresh pasta, proudly owned and operated by the Lenzarini family for over 55 years.
+Originating in Lucca, Tuscany, the company was launched in 1964 by the Lenzarini brothers in response to Perth’s growing love affair with fresh and authentic pasta.
+The family continues to craft its distinctive high-quality products with passion and tradition.

 In the early 1950s, a young, determined and brazen Italian man walked into the Lamberti Restaurant (located at the time on James St, Northbridge, Perth), searching for a new opportunity.
 Disinterested in his monotonous and tiresome job as a fruit picker, he applied for the position of chef advertised by Lamberti.
 The catch: he had no formal training or experience.
 It was this risk-taking and bold attitude that gave Florindo Lenzarini the chance he was looking for… and it was the defining step towards the creation of Golden Ravioli.